GearsDatapacks/libra/README.md

 mod.foo()
 ```

-You can specify a list of members to import directly into the current file using `import {...} from ...`, or import all exported memeber of that module using `*`.
+You can specify a list of members to import directly into the current file using `import {...} from ...`, or import all exported member of that module using `*`.

 Example:
 ```go